Which Should I Choose?

 years will smile knowingly when they hear this question.

-only a female, whereas the person who has had any degree
+and only a female, whereas the person who has had any degree

 of experience with both typically wants a male.
 Why?